-- Advanced Practice Certificate (APC): 3 credit hours
+• Advanced Practice Certificate (APC): 3 credit hours

-- Graduate Certificates: 6 credit hours
+Graduate Certificates: 6 credit hours

-- Master's Degrees: 9 credit hours
+Master's Degrees: 9 credit hours

-- Doctoral Degree: 12 credit hours
+Doctoral Degree: 12 credit hours

 Students who matriculate from an APC to a graduate certificate, from a graduate certificate to a master's degree, or from a master's degree to a doctoral degree are limited to the total number of allowable transfer credits of the highest degree sought.
 These limits apply when combining waivers, substitutions, and internal and external transfers.
 Academic Affiliation Agreements may contain additional requirements on the transfer of courses.
+Waiving or substituting courses does not guarantee a quicker time-to-degree.